 For the main I went for the smoked cut and Lisa the parrilla cut.
 This was the most delicious piece of meat I have tasted, not only in Buenos Aires but in my entire life.
 Melt-in-the-mouth – I mean, knock-you-over incredible – and gigantic portions to boot.
 Well and truly satisfied, we headed on out for a dessert of the famed Palermo nightlife.

-We did pay a pretty penny for the pleasure in La Carniceria.
-The mains were 380 pesos each, the starters 160 pesos, and the wine started at 420 pesos a bottle.
-If you are willing to splash out a bit for your Buenos Aires steak experience, you will not walk away from here disappointed.
+Considering our backpacking budget, we did pay a pretty penny for the pleasure in La Carniceria.
+But if you are willing to splash out a bit for your Buenos Aires steak experience, you will not walk away from here disappointed.

-Final bill for two (starter each, main each, one bottle of wine, tip): 1,690 pesos
+Final bill for two (starter each, main each, one bottle of wine, tip): USD $100

 While it’s easy to get lost in the mess of bars, cafés and restaurants that line the streets of San Telmo, you can’t miss Chin Chin, standing out proudly on the corner of Bolivar and Estados Unidos.
 It’s a bit of an institution among travellers around the area, and liked by locals too.